 Fluff Your Sleeping Bag

 Fluff your sleeping bag before slipping in for the night.
-Compressed insulation from being rolled up and stored in a stuff sack loses its effectiveness while the space created between fluffed insulation helps keep you warm.
+Compressed insulation from being rolled up and stored in a stuff sack loses its effectiveness while the space created between fluffed insulation helps keep you warm when camping.

 Make sure the insulation is evenly distributed as well.
 Shake the bag from the top and then the bottom to redistribute the insulation.